Suwayq: Water Springs

+Among the most beautiful tourist destinations are the Rulat Hulat Al Joud and Rulat Al Qarha, which are truly remarkable.
+The most fascinating aspect is the ancient Rulat Al Joud tree, which is over 20,095 years old.
+As for the other two "Rulat" trees, their ages differ.
+The first one, approximately 350 years old, fell due to heavy rainfall, and the second one is around 150 years old.

+This area is characterized by its climate and beaches.
+Notably, the Al Udhaybah Beach in Al Bawarikh area, and the captivating Qarha Beach.
+Another prominent beach is the Khawr Al Milh Beach, which historically served as a source of salt.

-A'Suwaiq fort
+Al Suwaiq fort

-It mediates A'Suwaiq, in A'Suwaiq souq (old market), and the entrance of the fort facing the sea.
+It mediates Al Suwaiq, in Al Suwaiq souq (old market), and the entrance of the fort facing the sea.
 Its rectangular shape contains three circular-shaped towers and one square shape.
 It is 60 meters length and 43 meters wide.
 Inside the fort there is a smaller fort.
 The fort used to be the headquarters of the governor.
 It was built of mud, stones and Omani plaster, and it was restored by the Ministry of Heritage and Culture in 1992.

+Villages

+The province is home to 32 villages, including the following: